microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-get.md

 ## Optional query parameters

-This operation does not currently support [OData Query Parameters](https://developer.microsoft.com/graph/docs/concepts/query_parameters) to customize the response.
+This operation does not currently support [OData query parameters](/graph/query-parameters) to customize the response.

 ## Request headers